Ecosoft Smart Grid Controller 2 Manual

 • Press Start Upgrade.

-The new version will be downloaded and then installed.
+The latest version will be downloaded and then installed.
 The device will reboot after that.

 • Find the current version number via the menu System, Information.